-If you’re anything like me, you’ve had your set of challenges to contend with and you’ve had to reinvent yourself and your life a few times.
+If you’re anything like me, you’ve had your set of challenges to contend with and you’ve reinvented yourself a few times.

 You put family first.
 Being a parent is the role you identify with the most.

-You take care of your responsibilities and you don’t like to ask for help.
+You take care of your responsibilities and you don’t ask for help.
 Others look at you and they think you have your act together.

-I’m here to tell you that being true to yourself – despite what’s going on in your life – is the best thing you can do for you and the people you love.
+I can tell you that being true to yourself – despite what’s going on in your life – is the best thing you can do for yourself and the people you love.

 I know this all too well and here’s why.